wybo/agentbase/README.md

 #### Contribute

-Before any commit, please make sure all the unit tests ("cake test") and models work as expected (they part of our test-suite for now).
+Before any commit, please make sure all the unit tests ("cake test") and models work as expected (they are part of our test-suite for now).
 We'll be adding more tests, soon.
 Generally the test models will run locally with a file:// url, but http://localhost is safer.

 Similarly, make sure the docco files display correctly.
 They can be built with `node build.js all` or `node build.js doc`.
 Sublime/Textmate markdown viewers should work for this.
 Note that all single line comments are converted into docs using Markdown.
 Be careful not to mistakenly add a "code" comment to the docs!